 Scottish GP Dr Malcolm Kendrick isn’t a conspiracy theorist.
 Especially not when it comes to the trial of scientist Prof Tim Noakes.
-It would be funny were it not so deadly serious, Kendrick says.
-But it really isn’t funny at all.
+The prosecution would be funny were it not so deadly serious, Kendrick says.
+But it really isn’t any kind of joke.

 Kendrick says that the Health Professions Council of South Africa (HPCSA) is not involved in a conspiracy against Noakes.
-The HPCSA is pursuing a vendetta against him for daring to promote low-carbohydrate, high-fat (LCHF) diets.
+It is simply pursuing a vendetta against him for daring to promote low-carbohydrate, high-fat (LCHF) diets.

 The HPCSA is appealing its own committee’s comprehensive not guilty verdict for Noakes in April 2017 on a charge of unprofessional conduct.
 The appeal begins in Pretoria today and runs until Friday.

-Kendrick says doctors and others globally must keep an eye on Noakes’s case.
+Kendrick says that doctors and others globally must keep an eye on Noakes’s case.
 If not, he fears that the HPCSA will “shred” him on made-up charges, held in virtual secrecy.
 After that, the “industry-sponsored PR machine will get to work” and the HPCSA will spread more lies about Noakes.
-That will affect us all.

 Some of you may remember I wrote a blog about Professor Tim Noakes being dragged in front of the HPCSA last year to face charges of “Doing something quite bad, but we are not quite sure what – and we will keep changing the charges until we find something that sticks”.

 The case centred around a tweet that Tim Noakes wrote.
 That was several years ago on a discussion forum (Twitter).
 The HPCSA accused him of providing a medical consultation – online – to a breastfeeding mother.
 (The HPCSA has no guidelines on what constitutes an online consultation.)